-Invoice financing is a general term for a loan based on the money owed to a business by its customers.
-The lender forwards a percentage of what the customer owes in exchange for a fee.
+Invoice financing is a general term for financing based on the money owed to a business by its customers.
+The institution providing the financing forwards a percentage of what a customer owes to your business in exchange for a fee.
 It is a useful tool for maintaining working capital while waiting for customers to pay.
-There are many different types of invoice financing but the two most common types of invoice financing are invoice factoring, and invoice discounting.
+There are many different types of invoice financing, but the two most common types of invoice financing are invoice factoring, and invoice discounting.

-When a business uses invoice factoring, a lender forwards them a percentage of the invoice, usually 70-85%.
-The lender then collects the money the customer owes and then repays the borrower the remainder of the invoice, charging interest or a fee for their services.
-One of the drawbacks to this method of financing is that since the lender collects from the customer, it reveals to the customer that the business needed short-term funding.
-In some situations, this can look bad for the business that borrowed.
+When a business uses invoice factoring, the financing institution forwards them a percentage of the invoice, usually 70-85%.
+They then collect the money the customer owes and then pay the you the remainder of the invoice, charging interest or a fee for their services.
+One of the drawbacks to this method of financing is that since the institution collects directly from the customer, it reveals to the customer that the business needed short-term funding.
+In some situations, this can look bad for the business that seeks this kind of financing.

-Invoice discounting, on the other hand, does not reveal that the borrower needed to take a loan.
-Similar to invoice factoring, the lender loans a percentage of the invoice, in this case up to 95%.
-However, with invoice discounting the invoice remains in control of the borrower.
-The borrower repays the loan (plus fees or interest) in regular installments regardless of whether or not the customer has paid his debt back.
+Invoice discounting, on the other hand, is more discrete.
+Similar to invoice factoring, the financing institution forwards a percentage of an invoice, in this case up to 95%.
+With invoice discounting, however, the invoice remains in control of your business.
+You repay the loan (plus fees or interest) in regular installments regardless of whether or not the customer has paid his debt back.

-Unlike most loans, invoice factoring does not take your credit history into account.
-Since the lender is collecting directly from your customers, the lender will use the credit history of your customer to determine the risk that it will not be paid on time.
+Unlike traditional loans, invoice factoring does not take your credit history into account.
+Since the financing institution is collecting directly from your customers they will use the credit history of your customer to determine the risk that it will not be paid on time.

 Invoice discounting works more like a conventional loan.
-The invoices act as collateral, which the lender will take control of if the borrower fails to make their payments.
-Since the borrower makes the repayment, the lender uses both the borrower’s credit history and his customers (to assess the value of the collateral).
+The invoices act as collateral, which the financing institution will take control of if you fail to make payments.
+Since you are responsible for making the repayments, the financing institution uses both your credit history and that of your customers (to assess the value of the collateral).
 Since the invoices are acting as collateral invoice discounting has less strict credit requirements than most unsecured loans.
-However, since the lender has to consider the risk that the customer fails to pay as well as the borrower, the credit requirements are more strict than loans with conventional forms of collateral.
+However, since there is a risk that customers may fail to pay, as well as your business, the credit requirements are more strict than traditional loans with conventional forms of collateral.

 Due to the added risk and administrative cost of dealing with customer debt most forms of invoice financing have higher rates than traditional financing.

 In most cases, invoice factoring withholds a factoring fee, which usually ranges from 1-5%.
 The size of the factoring fee is determined by the credit rating of your customer, and whether your factor is recourse or nonrecourse.
-A recourse factor is a factor which needs to be either repurchased by the borrower or replaced with a new invoice if the customer does not repay the invoice within a certain time frame.
-A nonrecourse factor offers the lender no such protection.
+A recourse factor is a factor which needs to be either repurchased or replaced with a new invoice if the customer does not repay the invoice within a certain time frame.
+A nonrecourse factor offers the financing institution no such protection.
 Due to the increased risk, nonrecourse factors have higher factoring fees than recourse factors.